FelixYuHengYang/CEE4530/Lab 5 - Reactors/Group5_Reactor_lab.md

 Group 5 would recommend that in a full scale chlorine contact tank one should have a conditions as close to an ideal PFR as possible.
 This can be achieved by having high length to width ratio of baffles, that resemble a maze.
 This would maximize the contact time that the chlorine has with the pathogen before the water is sent to the distribution system, and eventually in people's bodies.

-[After we figure out our t* values from #4 we can answer the second part of this]
+[After we figure out our t* values from #4 we can answer the second part of this.
+What about experiment _ made our t* larger than others?
+I have a hunch that it'll be baffle 2 cause it had the most baffles, but I may be wrong]

 # Conclusions